Sing (2016 American film)

-Sing is a 2016 American computer-animated jukebox musical comedy film produced by Illumination Entertainment and distributed by Universal Pictures.
-It is the first film of the franchise of the same name.
-It was written and directed by Garth Jennings,and co-directed by Christophe Lourdelet (in his feature directorial debut).
-It was produced by Chris Meledandri and Janet Healy.
-The film stars the ensemble voices of Matthew McConaughey, Reese Witherspoon, Seth MacFarlane, Scarlett Johansson, John C. Reilly, Tori Kelly, Taron Egerton, Nick Kroll, Beck Bennett, Jay Pharoah, Leslie Jones, Laraine Newman, Peter Serafinowicz, Nick Offerman, Rhea Perlman, and Jennifer Saunders.

-Set in a world inhabited by anthropomorphic animals, the film focuses on a struggling theater owner who stages a singing competition in an effort to prevent his theater from entering foreclosure, as well as how the competition interferes with the personal lives of its contestants.
+Sing is a 2016 American animated jukebox musical comedy film written and directed by Garth Jennings and produced by Universal Pictures and Illumination Entertainment.
+The film stars the voices of Matthew McConaughey, Reese Witherspoon, Seth MacFarlane, Scarlett Johansson, John C. Reilly, Taron Egerton, Tori Kelly, Jennifer Saunders, Jennifer Hudson, Peter Serafinowicz and Nick Kroll.
+Set in a world inhabited by anthropomorphic animals, the film focuses on a koala named Buster Moon, a struggling theater owner who stages a singing competition in an effort to prevent his theater from entering foreclosure, as well as how the competition interferes with the personal lives of its contestants.

 The film features more than 60 songs from famous artists, mostly performed diegetically.
 It also has an original song by Stevie Wonder and Ariana Grande called "Faith", which was nominated for a Golden Globe.
-Aside from these songs, Joby Talbot composed the film's score.
+Aside from these songs, Joby Talbot (Jennings’ frequent collaborator) composed the film's score.

 Sing first screened during the Toronto International Film Festival on September 11, 2016, followed by its premiere at the Microsoft Theater in Los Angeles on December 3.
-It was then theatrically released in the United States on December 21, by Universal Pictures and grossed $634 million worldwide.
+It was then theatrically released in the United States on December 21.
+It marked the first time Illumination released two films in the same year, following the release of The Secret Life of Pets six months earlier.
+It received mixed reviews and grossed $634 million worldwide on a $75 million budget.
 A sequel, Sing 2, was released on December 22, 2021.